paulzerkel/pres-tfs-builds/README.md

 Team Foundation Center Builds
 =================================

 This is a lunch presentation on using Team Foundation Server as a build server.
+Notes for the presentation are below.

 Team Foundation Server
 ----------------------